ALFA (Mexico): 1990s

-Alfa in 1996

 Hylsamex's revenues accounted for nearly one-third of Alfa's in 1995 (and 35 percent in 1996), but its net income in 1995 was only 12 percent of the group's total.
 This company was involved in the entire steelmaking process from mining iron ore to manufacturing and distributing steel products.
 A low-cost steel producer that invested $982 million between 1990 and 1996 to modernize its facilities, it had the most diversified product line in Mexico's steel industry and was making products for use in the construction, auto parts, and home appliance industries.
 It held 48 percent of the cold-rolled sheet market, 44 percent of the small-diameter pipe market, and 38 percent of the galvanized-sheet market in 1995.
 A new flat-steel minimill was opened that year.

 Sigma Alimentos, S.A. de C.V. (formerly Salumni, S.A. de C.V.), which distributed Oscar Mayer and its own brand of packaged meat and other food products, enjoyed 36 percent of domestic market share in processed meats in 1995.
 Its distribution network included 50 refrigerated warehouses and a fleet of more than 800 refrigerated vehicles, including 570 delivery trucks.
 A frozen food plant and a cheese manufacturing facility were under construction.
 Sigma was planning to make frozen Mexican food for both the domestic and U.S. markets.
 This subsidiary accounted for 12 percent of Alfa's revenues in 1996.